nocturn9x/nimd/README.md

 stdin  = /dev/null         # Path of the stdin fd for the service
 ```

+__Note__: Unsupervised services cannot be restarted, as NimD has no control over them once they're spawned.

-A dependency name can either be the name of a unit file (without the `.conf` extension), or one of the following placeholders:
+A dependency name can either be the name of a unit file (case sensitive, but without the `.conf` extension), or one of the following placeholders:
 - `net` -> Stands for network connection.
 Services like NetworkManager and dhcpcd should be set as providers for this
 - `fs`  -> If you mount your disks using a oneshot service (recommended for the best experience), your service should provide this
+- `ssh` -> The service provides some sort of SSH functionality
+- `ftp` -> The service provides an FTP server
+- `http` -> The service is an HTTP webserver

+Note that NimD resolves placeholders before service names: this means that if you have a service named `ssh.conf`, using `ssh` as
+a dependency will __not__ set that service as a dependency and will __not__ override the default behavior unless said unit file also has
+`provides=ssh` in it.
+Also note that multiple providers for the same service raise a warning by default and cause NimD to let the alphabet decide
+which dependency is started (i.e. they are sorted lexicographically by their filename, without the extension, and the first is picked), but this
+behavior can be changed (e.g. raising an error instead)

 ## Configuring NimD